dennissergeev/2017_march_talk/slides.md

   <p>Relative vorticity ($\zeta$), pressure contours, and precipitation</p>
 </div>
 <aside class="notes">
-  <h5>Growing stage</h5>
-  * Convergence of two branches of CAO
+* In the early spring of 2013, atmosphere was favourable for PL genesis, and chains of mesoscale disturbances appeared around the synoptic low, forming the so-called merry-go-round signature, visible both in satellite and simulated cloud imagery, but perhaps even more vividly - in the vorticity field shown here
-  * High positive relative vorticity filament in the lee of Svalbard
+* The CAO converged into a high vorticity filament

-  <h5>Mature stage</h5>
-  * Instability waves merge into the dominant mesocyclone

-  <h5>Initia stage</h5>
-  * The PL travels SE around the synoptic low
+* It was undulating and producing shear-instability waves
-  * The core disintegrates into smaller disturbances
+* The vorticity filament bent in half and curled up into a PL
-  * Remnants of the vortex get absorbed by a new stronger cyclone
+* In the later stage of its life, the PL broke down into a bunch of smaller disturbances.
+Its remnants were absorbed by a new stronger PL that formed close to the coast of Norway.
 </aside>